-It is safe to say that such a protocol will become a standard in a few years and it is only a matter of time when everyone will have them.
+It is safe to say that HTTPS protocol will become a standard in a few years and it is only a matter of time when everyone will have it installed.

 Nevertheless, until that time comes, it is presented as something that can benefit your SEO.

-When we talk about types of website that benefit the most, it is obvious that online stores have most to gain from it.
+When we talk about types of sites that benefit from HTTPS the most, it is obvious that e-commerce sites have most to gain from it.

 Difference between HTTP and HTTPS